tech-react-g01-a1-aug2023/course-requirements/README.md

-# Pre-React Requirements for Web Beginners
+# Pre-React Essentials for Web Development Beginners

 ## Introduction

-As a web beginner, you may feel overwhelmed with the plethora of resources available for learning web development.
-This comprehensive guide aims to provide you with a clear and beginner-friendly roadmap to the essential pre-React requirements.
-These requirements will lay a strong foundation for your journey into React development.
-This guide is suitable for individuals with basic computer literacy and no prior web development experience.
+If you are new to web development and want to learn React, you might be wondering where to start and what to learn first.
+This guide will help you by providing a clear and beginner-friendly roadmap to the essential pre-React skills.
+These skills will give you a strong foundation for your React development journey.
+This guide is designed for people who have basic computer literacy and no prior web development experience.

 ## Table of Contents